 The new CKD-EPI equations: toward combining both markers

 The nephrology community has acknowledged these limitations.
 In 2021, the New England Journal of Medicine published new CKD-EPI equations incorporating cystatin C, alone or combined with creatinine (PubMed).
-These race-free equations represent the current standard for GFR estimation.
+These race-free equations have been the reference equations of international guidelines ever since.
+The European position is more nuanced.
+The EFLM, the European Federation of Clinical Chemistry and Laboratory Medicine, recommends the EKFC equation (European Kidney Function Consortium) to laboratories on the continent.
+It considers that equation better suited to European populations than CKD-EPI 2021 (PubMed).

 But this combination is only possible if both markers are actually measured.
 In standard clinical practice and in the vast majority of commercial blood panels, cystatin C is not measured by default.
 It remains a second-line test, ordered only when creatinine appears discordant.
 For an athlete with "moderately elevated" creatinine, no alarm is triggered: the result is noted, sometimes monitored, and cystatin C is never requested.